Internship Information for Students

 You will include two items with your application, the

-Students who request an internship site that does not appear to be a criminal justice related agency must complete the form – Request to Intern at an Alternative Site
+- OPTIONAL: Any students who prefers an internship site that does not appear to be a criminal justice related agency must also complete the form – Request to Intern at an Alternative Site

 Spring 2023: Two weeks prior to the beginning of the spring semester.
 January 10, 2023

 Summer 2023: Two weeks prior to the beginning of full summer semester.
 May 17, 2023

-- Spring intern: Two weeks prior to the beginning of the spring semester.
-January 5, 2021
+- Fall 2022 intern: Two weeks prior to the beginning of the fall semester.
+August 8, 2022